ruben-arts/turtlesim-pax/README.md

 # The test command is also wrapped
 pixi run test

-# Run the custom command to do a ros2 run
+# Run the custom command to do a ros2 run, this depends on build so that will always be ran first.
+# Note that the first time you run the build it will setup its own colcon environment.
+# This has to be re-enabled, rerun any commando to activate the environment including the activation scripts.

 pixi run controller
 # Now you should see the same turtlesim move in a circle.
 ```